newheaderlukes2

 PROPOSALS FOR SAME-SEX COUPLES (Posted 19th January 2023, latest update 28th January 2025)

 The Church of England bishops issued proposals for allowing prayers of thanksgiving, dedication and blessing, to take place within normal church services, for same-sex couples in partnerships and marriages, but not allowing churches to hold stand-alone blessing services or to conduct same-sex marriages.
 These proposals were approved by General Synod in February 2023.
 Since then the debate has slowly ground its way forward.
-Further work is to be done before the next General Synod debate in July 2025.
+Further work is to be done before the next General Synod debate in February 2026.

 In the meantime as a church we at St Luke’s are committed to welcoming all, and many of us want to see change to a far more accepting position in the Church of England for gay people generally and for those in a same-sex partnership or marriage.